lamontacrook/bootcamp/README.md

 ## Create Your Own Block

 1. Now let's update hero block so that it contains more elements than just an `<h1 />`.
+NGC expects that a block defined in the document have a *.js and *.css file in a directory under `/blocks` directory.
+All should share the same name.
+You will see that there is a `/hero` folder with a javascript and CSS file under.
+Open the `hero.js`.

+We need to export the `decorate` function for NGC to be able to call.
+This will be the entry point for our code.
+Enter the following code.

 ```javascript
 export default async function decorate(block) {